Egyptian Ratscrew: Rules

 The game is played with a standard 52-card deck, or with multiple standard decks shuffled together for larger groups.
 The number of players is limited only by each participant's ability to reach the central pile.
 Cards are dealt as evenly as possible, and Jokers may be introduced for variations in gameplay or to ensure an even deal.

 Players are prohibited from viewing their cards, even when playing from their hand.
 The player to the dealer's left begins by placing a card face-up from the top of their deck, starting the central discard pile.
 When playing, cards must be flipped away from the player, revealing the card to all participants at the same time.
 Penalties may be incurred if a player reveals a card toward themselves first.

+Joker can also reverse the order.

 Play proceeds around the circle, with each player laying down a card onto the central pile, one at a time.
 This continues until a face card or Ace is played, designating that player as the "challenger".
 The next player, the "challenged", is given a set number of chances to play a face card or Ace to continue the challenge: four chances for an Ace, three for a King, two for a Queen, and one for a Jack.
 In some variations, the order of chances is reversed for Kings and Jacks.
 The challenged player must play one card at a time, either placing another face card or exhausting their allowed chances.
 If they succeed, the next player must respond; if not, the challenger who played the original face card wins the pile.
 The player who wins a pile begins the next round.
 Piles are added to the winner's deck, face-down and unshuffled.
 Victory is achieved by the player who collects all the cards in play.